stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Query boundary
 * Queries inside summarized network propagate as normal
-* If particular component route not in neighbours table, immediate reply with infinite distance
+* If particular component route not in neighbors table, immediate reply with infinite distance
 * Auto and manual
 * Auto based on classful routing (major network as subnet on interface*
 * Auto does nto apply to externals unless internal belongs to same major network as external